ucsb-csw8/w23-project/project01.md

 ## Checkpoint 1: due {{site.checkpoint1 | date: "%a, %b %d, %H:%M" }}

-Create the required files listed above and verify that you can submit them all at once to Gradescope.
-If you run into any issues, let the TAs and/or ULAs know during your lab in Week 10.
+During your first lab working on this project, create the required files listed above and verify that you can submit them all at once to Gradescope.
+If you run into any issues, let the TAs and/or ULAs know during your first lab working on this project.

 To get full score for Checkpoint 1, make sure that you correctly implemented the **"List"**, **"Delete"**, and **"Quit"** menu options and everything that they need (see further sections about what those are).